Starrybelle15/Tech-Internship/README.md

 2. Data processing notebooks, which also includes a document (.docx) to text (.txt) converter
 3. Documentation of our entire research process, from the first data gathering task to the build of the chatbot.

-🩺 Internship Task
+🩺 TASKS THAT WERE GIVEN DURING THE INTERNSHIP

 We were tasked with:
 1. Gathering high-quality medical text datasets in multiple specialties.
 2. Preprocessing and cleaning these datasets for machine learning.
 3. Experimenting with fine-tuning large language models (LLMs) to create non-critical medical chatbots.
 4. Documenting our data gathering process and findings.

-💡 Purpose of Data Gathering
+💡 DATA-GATHERING

 Medical chatbots require domain-specific datasets to:
 1. Answer questions accurately within their field.
 2. Offer safe, non-critical advice and guidance.
 3. Identify cases that require escalation to a doctor.
 Our goal was to collect specialized datasets so future AI models can give clear, factual, and patient-friendly responses.

-🛠 Process & Challenges
+🛠 CHALLENGES AND PROCESSES THAT OCCURED DURING THE INTERNSHIP

 1. Data Collection
 We gathered four datasets across different medical specialties:
 1. CARDIOLOGY (CONGENITAL HEART DISEASE).docx